TUDSSL/TUD_ENS_Logo/README.md

-# TU Delft ENS Group MSc Thesis Template
+# TU Delft ENS Group Logo Template

-This is a official repository for [TU Delft Embedded Networked Systems Group](http://www.ens.ewi.tudelft.nl) MSc Thesis Template.
+This is a official repository for [TU Delft Embedded Networked Systems Group](http://www.ens.ewi.tudelft.nl) logo.

 ### How to use this template